SrnrZ/trained_ml_model_and_heart_app/README.md

 **Key Findings Summary**

-1. Data Imbalance Impact: Due to the high imbalance in heart disease cases, models without resampling performed poorly in recall, failing to identify a large portion of positive cases.
+1. Data Imbalance Impact: Due to the high imbalance in heart disease cases, the model without resampling performed poorly in recall, failing to identify a large portion of positive cases.
 The high imbalance led to an initial high accuracy rate, which, however, is unsuitable for categorical (label) problems.

 2. Effectiveness of Resampling: Undersampling improved model performance by forcing the classifier to pay more attention to minority cases, though it led to some data loss. , This has succesfully been addressed with resampling the data, increasing the recall rate for True Positives from 0.1 up to over 0.8.